JRH89/express-dinosaur-api/README.md

-# Project: RESTful API for Dinosaur Facts with Supabase and Express.js
+# RESTful API for Dinosaur Facts with Supabase and Express.js

 This project demonstrates how to build a RESTful API using Supabase as the backend database and Express.js as the server framework.
 The API provides access to a dataset of dinosaur facts sourced from a free dataset available on Kaggle.